DionWu/amtsimplified/content/posts/amt-taxes.md

 2. Subtract **total adjustments** to get your **Adjusted Gross Income (AGI)**
 3. Figure out if you want to take the **Standard Deduction** or an **Itemized Deduction**
 4. Subtract whichever **Deductions** to get your **Regular Taxable Income**
-5. Figure out your ISO Exercise Spread, and add that alongside certain ineligible deductions to determine your **Alternative Minimum Taxable Income (AMTI)**.
+5. Figure out your ISO Exercise Spread, and add that alongside certain deductions that are ineligible in the AMT system to determine your **Alternative Minimum Taxable Income (AMTI)**.
-6. Take your AMTI and subtract the **AMT exemption**, if eligible, to get your 'Final Alternative Minimum Taxable Income' **(FAMTI)**
+6. Take your AMTI and subtract the **AMT exemption** to get your 'Final Alternative Minimum Taxable Income' **(FAMTI)**
 7. Calculate your **Alternative Minimum Tax**
 8. Calculate your **Regular Income Tax**, which we won't go over in detail here but is automatically done [using our AMT calculator](/amt-calculator)
-9. Figure out which tax is higher, and you'll be paying that one
+9. Figure out which tax is higher.
+You only need to pay the higher one!

 Step 1: Figure out / Estimate your Total Income
 ----
-If you're on this website in the midst of tax season and you have all of your financial statements ready, and are just curious about how the proverbial sausage is made, I invite you to pull out those statements and follow alongside me.
+If you're on this website in the midst of tax season and you have all of your financial statements ready, I invite you to pull out those statements and follow alongside me.

-If, however, you are here to plan for any potential tax you may have to owe to Uncle Sam, or here to [plan your ISO exercise schedule](/posts/iso-exercise-planner) and want to understand the meaning behind the numbers, you will need to do your best estimation of many of the below.
+If, however, you are here to plan for any potential tax you may have to owe to Uncle Sam, or are here to [plan your ISO exercise schedule](/posts/iso-exercise-planner) and want to understand the meaning behind the numbers, you will need to do your best estimation of many of the below.
 I often find using the previous year's tax return can be helpful.

 We'll start by assessing your total income, which includes not just your salary and wages, but also things such as capital gain/loss from stock or real estate investments, social security benefits, IRA distributions, pensions, etc.